Gardening. Musings. Observations. Life.

 Nowadays, I garden in the eastern U.S., zone 6B.
 More recent posts document the process of shaping a new landscape and garden design here on Windy Knoll, the name given to our arts and crafts home by its early twentieth century owners.
 What we inherited when we arrived a few years ago was a property devoid of landscaping, replete with invasive plants, rocks, and black walnut trees — those beautiful specimens known for releasing a chemical toxic to many other plants.

-It’s so nice to share these adventures with you.
+It’s so nice to share these ramblings with you.
 Thanks for visiting.